-During 2024 Capral increased its focus on waste management and recycling by introduction various programs at key sites.
+During 2024 Capral increased its focus on waste management and recycling by introducing various programs at key sites.
 These initiatives lead to an increase in recycling and a 12% reduction in waste from baseline.

 Capral maintained its Aluminium Stewardship Initiative (ASI) certification and remains the only extruder in the region to secure this globally recognised certification.
-This enables Capral to offer certified lower carbon aluminium options to the Australian market through our trademark brand LocAl®.
-This is gaining traction in the market with volumes lifting by close to four times over the prior year.
+This enables Capral to offer ASI certified aluminium to the Australian market, including lower-carbon aluminium options under our trade mark brand LocAl®.

+LocAl® lower-carbon aluminium is gaining traction in the market with volumes lifting by close to four times over the prior year.